Caledonian Railway 812 and 652 Classes: Belgian derivatives

 Until 1909, they were the only new engines used with freight trains.
 They were also used on suburban and local passenger trains and some expresses on hilly sections.
 Most of them were retired between 1947 and 1959.
 Some of them were then used as stationary boilers and two of them (44.225 and 41.195) survive in museums.
 A third one (44.021) was kept as a parts donor and scrapped in 2002.

 Models

 Rails of Sheffield announced at the opening of Model Rail Scotland on 23 February 2018, that in conjunction with Bachmann Europe Plc they have reached agreement with The Caledonian Railway 828 Trust to produce OO scale models of the 812 Class 0-6-0 locomotives.
+Bachmann's American branch through their Thomas & Friends line offers models of Donald and Douglas in HO/OO scale, a pair of fictional 812 class locomotives that originated in The Railway Series.